Frequently Asked Questions

 How do I purchase a paid plan?

-Contact Lightbend to purchase a paid plan.
+Contact Akka to purchase a paid plan.
 See the pricing page for purchase options.

 What if I have additional questions or want to provide feedback?